-- $900 — 75,000 miles for business-class flights from the eastern U.S. to North Asia (including China and Hong Kong)
+- $978 for 75,000 miles for business-class flights from the eastern U.S. to North Asia (including China and Hong Kong)

 This is excellent value, especially if you can use your miles to book a Lufthansa first-class award from the U.S. to Europe.
-Effectively paying $1,044 for a first-class ticket on Lufthansa is simply unbeatable.
-The ticket would normally set you back at least 5 or 6 times the price.
+Effectively paying $1,135 for a first-class ticket on Lufthansa is simply unbeatable.
+The ticket normally sets you back at least 5 or 6 times the price.

 What If I Don't Have Any LifeMiles?

-If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion is a no-brainer; it does not get any better than buying LifeMiles at 1.2 cents apiece.
-However, we never recommend buying miles speculatively no matter how good the deal is.
+If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion can be a no-brainer; it's hard to beat buying LifeMiles at 1.3 cents apiece.
+However, think carefully before buying miles speculatively, no matter how good the deal is.

-Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member or a LifeMiles account you control.
+Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member, or another LifeMiles account you control.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.